gjunliu/Feature_Extraction/README.md

 # Feature_Extraction
-Different out to represent one APK file
+Different outputs to represent one APK file